 An Experienced Feldenkrais Method Practitioner And Trainer Based in Northern California

 Mary Spire is an experienced teacher and trainer of the Feldenkrais Method ®.
-A Guild Certified Feldenkrais Practitioner, she has been actively teaching since graduating in 1987 from the Feldenkrais Foundation Training and, for the last 18 years, has served as a trainer in Feldenkrais® Professional Training Programs worldwide.
+A Guild Certified Feldenkrais Practitioner, she has been actively teaching since graduating in 1987 from the Feldenkrais Foundation Training and, for the last 20 years, has served as a trainer and educational director in Feldenkrais® Professional Training Programs worldwide.
 Her passion is sharing her knowledge and expertise with others; she loves helping others to improve their lives and functioning and, in the words of Dr. Feldenkrais, to realize their “avowed and un-avowed dreams.”

 Mary holds a Master’s Degree in Piano Performance from the University of Southern California.
 As a musician, she brings to her practice first-hand knowledge of the challenges and difficulties that performers face.
 She has taught Feldenkrais to musicians at the San Francisco Opera Orchestra, U.C.
 Berkeley, U.C.
 San Francisco, Boston University, McGill University, State University of New York, and the Tanglewood Music Center.
 Mary also taught the Feldenkrais Method ® at the San Francisco Symphony’s successful Prevention & Wellness Program for 18 years.
 She has presented and taught aspects of the Method in hospitals and to hospital staff, including those of the Physical Therapy Department at UCSF School of Medicine.